Trump faces mounting demands to leave office or face impeachment for inciting Capitol mob attack

 House Majority Whip James E. Clyburn (D-S.C.) said in an MSNBC interview after the conference call Friday that “the sentiment of the caucus is moving” toward impeachment: “The American people have seen enough, and they are ready for us to do the job of impeaching this man.”

-Some White House aides have started to discuss an impeachment scenario, although no formal team nor plan has been put in place because the counsel’s office believes there won’t be adequate time, according to a senior administration official.
+Some White House aides have started to discuss an impeachment scenario, although no formal team or plan has been put in place because the counsel’s office believes there won’t be adequate time, according to a senior administration official.
 Trump and advisers, including senior adviser and presidential son-in-law Jared Kushner, tried Friday to rally political support against impeachment, calling allies to ask them to argue against it.

 Still, one top adviser counseled Trump on Friday that Democrats were going to overreach with impeachment, and that if they want to turn Wednesday’s events into a partisan battle, that is a good fight for the president to have.